Coterminal Master’s Degree: Application & Admission

 The first graduate quarter is the quarter in which the coterm student first matriculates into their master’s degree program.
 The first graduate quarter does not necessarily correspond to the first quarter in which a student enrolls in a course in the graduate career, nor is it affected by course transfer (please see Coterm Course Transfer for additional information).

 Admitted students must have at least one-quarter of overlap in the undergraduate and graduate career prior to conferring their undergraduate degree.
-For example, if the first graduate quarter for the coterm degree is Spring Quarter, then the earliest that the undergraduate degree can be conferred is the Spring Quarter.
-Once matriculated, students may enroll in graduate courses, however, enrollment in graduate courses is not required by the University in the overlap quarter.
+For example, if the first graduate quarter for the coterm degree is spring quarter, then the earliest that the undergraduate degree can be conferred is the spring quarter.
+Once matriculated, students may enroll in graduate courses but enrollment in graduate courses is not required in the overlap quarter.
 Students should work with their department to complete a Program Proposal that outlines the graduation/program completion plan by the end of the first graduate quarter.

 Adding or Changing Master's Degree Programs